danrlu/Fuller_Lab_paper/1.sequencing_data_processing/CAGE/README.md

 #### 6. count reads in TSS clusters
 #### 6.1 convert .bam to .bed file keeping only the most 5' 1bp of the read (TSS).
-This is preparation for the next step.
+This script first convert .bam to .bed (then used in step 7 below), they only keep the most 5' 1bp in .adj.srt.bed which is preparation for the next step.

 `sbatch Run06_B2B_adjBed.sh`

-#### 6.2 use the consensus TSS clusters built by CAGEr, and the adjusted .bed file from Run06 to count TSS expression level for each consensus TSS cluster.
+#### 6.2 use the consensus TSS clusters built by CAGEr, and the adjusted .adj.srt.bed file from 6.1 to count TSS expression level for each consensus TSS cluster.
 `sbatch Run14Bedtools_coverage_array.sh`

 <br>

 #### 7. create strand specific .bigwig for genomic viewer
+#### 7.1 calculate normalization factor
+For each library, count total number of reads in .bed files generated in step 6.1 using `wc -l`, then calculate 10000000/total reads as the scale factor for the next step.
+This number is effectively 10x RPM to avoid data range less than 1.

+#### 7.2 create normalized .bw files
-The input is the .bed file containing entire reads from Run06_B2B_adjBed.sh.
-Here use bedtools to only keep 1bp at the 5' of reads, then convert to .bedgraph normalizing with totla read counts, then cover to .bw
+The input is the .bed file containing ENTIRE reads generated in step 6.1.
+Here use bedtools to only keep 1bp at the 5' of reads, then convert to .bedgraph with `bedtools genomecov` and `-scale` option is the number from 7.1, then covert to .bw.

+Split forward and reverse strand to be used for genomic viewer:
 `Run08Bed2BW_gCov_fw.sh`

 `Run08Bed2BW_gCov_rv.sh`

+Combines both strands to be used for plotting CAGE heatmaps in the paper.
+`Run08Bed2BW_gCov_all.sh`

 <br>